ros-industrial/rep/rep-ixxxx.rst

 ========

 This REP documents Simple Message message type identifiers that are part of the official protocol specification.
-Both the standard set -- supported by the generic clients in the ``simple_message` package -- as well as the vendor specific messages are listed.
+Both the standard set – supported by the generic clients in the ``simple_message`` package – as well as the vendor specific messages are listed.
 It further describes procedures for requesting assignment of new identifiers and for keeping this document up-to-date.